EmreKanbay/kanby.net/README.md

 # TODO

 ```
-Rss.xml needs to be dynamicly generated
  Simplify everything with a simple library or framework
 ```

 ## What is this